Complete Guide

 Considerations

-• May commence greater than floating of same tenure
+• Usually starts higher than floating rates for the same tenure

 Floating Rate